psychemedia/island-storynotes/carus-wilson/32-into-the-1860s.md

 Mary Ann Reed, Mary Ann Woodman, and Louisa Bannister, moving in class Z. 99, were charged with being drunk and disorderly in the public streets.

 P.C.
 Tiley examined : On Thursday night about half past ten, I was on duty in St. James's-street, when I saw these girls, with about fourteen soldiers, come out of the Lame Dog.
 They were beastly drunk, and they came up through the streets swearing and hallooing, and using the most disgraceful language.
-I should have locked them up then, but for so many soidlers.
+I should have locked them up then, but for so many soldiers.
 Bannister fell down several times from drunkenness.
 They are common prostitutes.

 Defendants said they were not drunk, and they never said nothink to nobody.